How the print system works

 - Printing access is provided after attending a school computer lab orientation session.

 - The file size for a print job should be kept small (<10 mb).
-Large file sizes (>250 mb) sent to the printers are automatically deleted.
+Large file sizes (>250 mb) sent to the printers are automatically cancelled.
 Learn how to optimize your prints before sending them.

 - Ask the on-duty plot monitor for help if you are having trouble printing.

 - Every student account receives a $25 credit at the beginning of the school year.
 This allows for immediate start-up and compensates for potential plotter or printer errors over the course of the school year.

 How to check your account balance

 - While logged into a lab computer, look for the small PaperCut Balance box in the upper right corner of the screen.